Turupawn/Meteoro/Readme.md

-A fast-paced war game built 100% on-chain and deployed on MegaETH Testnet.
-By using MegaETH’s fast block times and mini blocks API, we aim to deliver a sub 500ms experience.
+A fast-paced war game built 100% on-chain and deployed on Rise Testnet.
+By using Rise fast block times and mini blocks API, we aim to deliver a sub 500ms experience.
 Each round, you and the house draw a card, the higher card wins.
 You can play the game now at [realtimeplay.xyz](https://realtimeplay.xyz/).

 ![FastWeb3Casino](img/readme/gameplay.png)
 _Play the demo now at [realtimeplay.xyz](https://realtimeplay.xyz/)_